leo-arch/clifm/README.md

 ![selection box](images/sel_box.png)

  * Open files without the need to specify any program.
-Via `mime` (the built-in resource opener), if no program was specified, CLiFM will open the file with the deafult program associated to that kind of files.
+Via `mime` (the built-in resource opener), if no program was specified, CliFM will open the file with the deafult program associated to that kind of files.
 To open a file may be as simple as this: `o 12`, or `o 12 &` if you want it running in the background.

 * Quick search: type `/string` and CliFM will list all the files containing `string` in its name.
 This function also support wildcards.
 Example: `/*.png` will list all the .png files in the current directory.
 If you want to search for files in another directory, just tell the search function where to search: `/*.png /media/images`.